astriskit/awesome-github/README.md

 ## How to run locally?

 - Clone the repo,
 - Go to the directory and run `yarn install` using commandline.
-Ensure `yarn` is installed before this;
+Ensure `yarn` is installed before this and you are in branch `master`;
 - Run `yarn start` to run the server;
 - Go to `localhost:3000` on web-browser to access the app.